bradleyeckert/siphash/README.md

 This version goes for minimum code size at the expense of speed.
 Heavy factoring and a little-endian dependency made it small.

-The best part, besides the small size, is the API's stream orientation.
-It's much better for RAM-constrained systems that deal with long messages.
+The API uses stream orientation so that RAM-constrained systems can handle long messages.

 ## References